hiesabx/reservoirflow/README.md

 import reservoirflow as rf
 ```

-By this, engineers should remember that `rf` refers to `reservoirflow` where all modules under this library can be accessed.
+The abbreviation `rf` refers to `reservoirflow` where all modules under this library can be accessed. `rf` is also used throughout the documentation.
+We recommend our users to stick with this convention.

 ## Version

 [Semantic Versioning](https://semver.org/) is used for the version numbers.
-Since this library is still under development, `major=0` is used until a stable version is reached.
+Since this library is still under development, `major=0` is used until the first stable version is reached.
 The first version `v0.1.0` was released on April 1, 2022.
 The current version is `v0.1.0`.
 Supported capabilities are shown below:

 | **Feature**          | **Type**       | **Support** | **Starting From** |
 | --------------------- | ---------------- | ----------- | ------------- |